plantbreeding/BrAPI-Manuscript2/manuscript.md

 ## Author Contributions {.page_break_before}

-+ Peter Selby: Peter wrote and edited a significant portion of the manuscript.
++ **Peter Selby**: Peter wrote and edited a significant portion of the manuscript.
 Peter has been the BrAPI Project Coordinator since 2017, managing the day-to-day operations of the BrAPI project.
-+ Rafael Abbeloos: Rafael wrote the section on the PIPPA project, and has made significant contributions to the BrAPI compatibility of the PIPPA project.
++ **Rafael Abbeloos**: Rafael wrote the section on the PIPPA project, and has made significant contributions to the BrAPI compatibility of the PIPPA project.
-+ Anne-Francoise Adam-Blondon: Anne-Francoise has made significant contributions to the Florilège and Faidare projects.
++ **Anne-Francoise Adam-Blondon**: Anne-Francoise has made significant contributions to the Florilège and Faidare projects.
-+ Francisco Agosto: Francisco wrote the section on the ImageBreed project, and has made significant contributions to the BrAPI compatibility of the ImageBreed project.
++ **Francisco Agosto**: Francisco wrote the section on the ImageBreed project, and has made significant contributions to the BrAPI compatibility of the ImageBreed project.
-+ Michael Alaux: Michael has made significant contributions to the AGENT Portal project.
++ **Michael Alaux**: Michael has made significant contributions to the AGENT Portal project.
-+ Isabelle Alic: Isabelle wrote the section on the PHIS project, and has made significant contributions to the BrAPI compatibility of the PHIS project.
++ **Isabelle Alic**: Isabelle wrote the section on the PHIS project, and has made significant contributions to the BrAPI compatibility of the PHIS project.
-+ Khaled Al-Shamaa: Khaled wrote the section on the QBMS project, and has made significant contributions to the BrAPI compatibility of the QBMS project.
++ **Khaled Al-Shamaa**: Khaled wrote the section on the QBMS project, and has made significant contributions to the BrAPI compatibility of the QBMS project.
-+ Johan Steven Aparicio: Johan wrote the section on the Mr.Bean project, and has made significant contributions to the BrAPI compatibility of the Mr.Bean project.
++ **Johan Steven Aparicio**: Johan wrote the section on the Mr.Bean project, and has made significant contributions to the BrAPI compatibility of the Mr.Bean project.
-+ Jan Erik Backlund: Jan Erik has made significant contributions to the BMS project.
++ **Jan Erik Backlund**: Jan Erik has made significant contributions to the BMS project.
-+ Aldrin Batac: Aldrin has made significant contributions to the BMS project.
++ **Aldrin Batac**: Aldrin has made significant contributions to the BMS project.
-+ Sebastian Beier: Sebastian wrote the section on the DivBrowse project, and has made significant contributions to the BrAPI compatibility of the DivBrowse project.
++ **Sebastian Beier**: Sebastian wrote the section on the DivBrowse project, and has made significant contributions to the BrAPI compatibility of the DivBrowse project.
-+ Alice Boizet: Alice wrote the section on the Florilège project, and has made significant contributions to the BrAPI compatibility of the Florilège and Faidare projects.
++ **Alice Boizet**: Alice wrote the section on the Florilège project, and has made significant contributions to the BrAPI compatibility of the Florilège and Faidare projects.
-+ Matthijs Brouwer: Matthijs has made significant contributions to the AGENT Portal project.
++ **Matthijs Brouwer**: Matthijs has made significant contributions to the AGENT Portal project.
-+ Terry Casstevens: Terry has made significant contributions to the PHG project.
++ **Terry Casstevens**: Terry has made significant contributions to the PHG project.
-+ Keo Corak: Keo wrote the section on the SCT project, and has made significant contributions to the BrAPI compatibility of the SCT project.
++ **Keo Corak**: Keo wrote the section on the SCT project, and has made significant contributions to the BrAPI compatibility of the SCT project.
-+ Chaney Courtney: Chaney wrote the section on the Field Book project, and has made significant contributions to the BrAPI compatibility of the Field Book project.
++ **Chaney Courtney**: Chaney wrote the section on the Field Book project, and has made significant contributions to the BrAPI compatibility of the Field Book project.
-+ Mariano Crimi: Mariano has made significant contributions to the BMS project.
++ **Mariano Crimi**: Mariano has made significant contributions to the BMS project.
-+ Gouripriya Davuluri: Gouripriya has made significant contributions to the AGENT Portal project.
++ **Gouripriya Davuluri**: Gouripriya has made significant contributions to the AGENT Portal project.
-+ Jeremy Destin: Jeremy has made significant contributions to the Florilège and Faidare projects.
++ **Jeremy Destin**: Jeremy has made significant contributions to the Florilège and Faidare projects.
-+ Bert Droesbeke: Bert wrote the section on the BrAPI2ISA project, and has made significant contributions to the BrAPI compatibility of the BrAPI2ISA project.
++ **Bert Droesbeke**: Bert wrote the section on the BrAPI2ISA project, and has made significant contributions to the BrAPI compatibility of the BrAPI2ISA project.
-+ Manuel Feser: Manuel wrote the section on the MIRA project, and has made significant contributions to the BrAPI compatibility of the MIRA project.
++ **Manuel Feser**: Manuel wrote the section on the MIRA project, and has made significant contributions to the BrAPI compatibility of the MIRA project.
-+ Mirella Flores-Gonzalez: Mirella wrote the section on the Trait Selector BrAPP project, and has made significant contributions to the BrAPI compatibility of the Trait Selector BrAPP and Breedbase projects.
++ **Mirella Flores-Gonzalez**: Mirella wrote the section on the Trait Selector BrAPP project, and has made significant contributions to the BrAPI compatibility of the Trait Selector BrAPP and Breedbase projects.
-+ Valentin Guignon: Valentin wrote the section on the BrAPI Mapper project, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper and MGIS projects.
++ **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper project, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper and MGIS projects.
-+ Corina Habito: Corina wrote the section on the BMS project, and has made significant contributions to the BrAPI compatibility of the BMS project.
++ **Corina Habito**: Corina wrote the section on the BMS project, and has made significant contributions to the BrAPI compatibility of the BMS project.
-+ Asis Hallab: Asis wrote the section on the Zendro project, and has made significant contributions to the BrAPI compatibility of the Zendro project.
++ **Asis Hallab**: Asis wrote the section on the Zendro project, and has made significant contributions to the BrAPI compatibility of the Zendro project.
-+ Puthick Hok: Puthick has made significant contributions to the DArT Sample Submission project.
++ **Puthick Hok**: Puthick has made significant contributions to the DArT Sample Submission project.
-+ Lynn Johnson: Lynn wrote the section on the PHG project, and has made significant contributions to the BrAPI compatibility of the PHG project.
++ **Lynn Johnson**: Lynn wrote the section on the PHG project, and has made significant contributions to the BrAPI compatibility of the PHG project.
-+ Sook Jung: Sook wrote the section on the BIMS project, and has made significant contributions to the BrAPI compatibility of the BIMS project.
++ **Sook Jung**: Sook wrote the section on the BIMS project, and has made significant contributions to the BrAPI compatibility of the BIMS project.
-+ Paul Kersey: Paul has made significant contributions to the AGENT Portal project.
++ **Paul Kersey**: Paul has made significant contributions to the AGENT Portal project.
-+ Andrzej Kilian: Andrzej has made significant contributions to the DArT Sample Submission and DArTView projects.
++ **Andrzej Kilian**: Andrzej has made significant contributions to the DArT Sample Submission and DArTView projects.
-+ Patrick König: Patrick has made significant contributions to the AGENT Portal project.
++ **Patrick König**: Patrick has made significant contributions to the AGENT Portal project.
-+ Suman Kumar: Suman has made significant contributions to the AGENT Portal project.
++ **Suman Kumar**: Suman has made significant contributions to the AGENT Portal project.
-+ Josh Lamos-Sweeney: Josh wrote the section on the G-Crunch project, and has made significant contributions to the BrAPI compatibility of the G-Crunch project.
++ **Josh Lamos-Sweeney**: Josh wrote the section on the G-Crunch project, and has made significant contributions to the BrAPI compatibility of the G-Crunch project.
-+ Laszlo Lang: Laszlo has made significant contributions to the Zendro project.
++ **Laszlo Lang**: Laszlo has made significant contributions to the Zendro project.
-+ Matthias Lange: Matthias wrote the section on the AGENT Portal project, and has made significant contributions to the BrAPI compatibility of the AGENT Portal project.
++ **Matthias Lange**: Matthias wrote the section on the AGENT Portal project, and has made significant contributions to the BrAPI compatibility of the AGENT Portal project.
-+ Marie Angelique Laporte: Marie wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
++ **Marie Angelique Laporte**: Marie wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
-+ Taein Lee: Taein has made significant contributions to the BIMS project.
++ **Taein Lee**: Taein has made significant contributions to the BIMS project.
-+ Erwan Le-Floch: Erwan has made significant contributions to the AGENT Portal project.
++ **Erwan Le-Floch**: Erwan has made significant contributions to the AGENT Portal project.
-+ Francisco López: Francisco has made significant contributions to the GLIS project.
++ **Francisco López**: Francisco has made significant contributions to the GLIS project.
-+ Marco Marsella: Marco wrote the section on the GLIS project, and has made significant contributions to the BrAPI compatibility of the GLIS project.
++ **Marco Marsella**: Marco wrote the section on the GLIS project, and has made significant contributions to the BrAPI compatibility of the GLIS project.
-+ Maud Marty: Maud has made significant contributions to the Florilège and Faidare projects.
++ **Maud Marty**: Maud has made significant contributions to the Florilège and Faidare projects.
-+ Célia Michotey: Célia has made significant contributions to the Florilège and Faidare projects.
++ **Célia Michotey**: Célia has made significant contributions to the Florilège and Faidare projects.
-+ Zachary Miller: Zachary has made significant contributions to the PHG project.
++ **Zachary Miller**: Zachary has made significant contributions to the PHG project.
-+ Iain Milne: Iain has made significant contributions to the Flapjack, Gridscore, and Germinate projects.
++ **Iain Milne**: Iain has made significant contributions to the Flapjack, Gridscore, and Germinate projects.
-+ Lukas Mueller: Lukas wrote the section on the Breedbase project, and has made significant contributions to the BrAPI compatibility of the Breedbase project.
++ **Lukas Mueller**: Lukas wrote the section on the Breedbase project, and has made significant contributions to the BrAPI compatibility of the Breedbase project.
 Lukas is also Co-PI on the current BrAPI Grant and has supported the project since its inception.
-+ Moses Nderitu: Moses wrote the section on the DArTView project, and has made significant contributions to the BrAPI compatibility of the DArTView project.
++ **Moses Nderitu**: Moses wrote the section on the DArTView project, and has made significant contributions to the BrAPI compatibility of the DArTView project.
-+ Cyril Pommier: Cyril wrote the section on the Faidare project, and has made significant contributions to the BrAPI compatibility of the Florilège, Faidare, and AGENT Portal projects.
++ **Cyril Pommier**: Cyril wrote the section on the Faidare project, and has made significant contributions to the BrAPI compatibility of the Florilège, Faidare, and AGENT Portal projects.
-+ Sebastian Raubach: Sebastian wrote the sections on the GridScore and Germinate projects, and has made significant contributions to the BrAPI compatibility of the GridScore, Germinate, and Flapjack projects.
++ **Sebastian Raubach**: Sebastian wrote the sections on the GridScore and Germinate projects, and has made significant contributions to the BrAPI compatibility of the GridScore, Germinate, and Flapjack projects.
-+ Trevor Rife: Trevor has made significant contributions to the Field Book project.
++ **Trevor Rife**: Trevor has made significant contributions to the Field Book project.
-+ Mathieu Rouard: Mathieu wrote the section on the MGIS project, and has made significant contributions to the BrAPI compatibility of the MGIS project.
++ **Mathieu Rouard**: Mathieu wrote the section on the MGIS project, and has made significant contributions to the BrAPI compatibility of the MGIS project.
-+ Joseph Ruff: Joseph has made significant contributions to the AGENT Portal project.
++ **Joseph Ruff**: Joseph has made significant contributions to the AGENT Portal project.
-+ Guilhem Sempéré: Guilhem wrote the section on the Gigwa project, and has made significant contributions to the BrAPI compatibility of the Gigwa project.
++ **Guilhem Sempéré**: Guilhem wrote the section on the Gigwa project, and has made significant contributions to the BrAPI compatibility of the Gigwa project.
-+ Paul Shaw: Paul wrote the section on the Helium project, and has made significant contributions to the BrAPI compatibility of the Helium project.
++ **Paul Shaw**: Paul wrote the section on the Helium project, and has made significant contributions to the BrAPI compatibility of the Helium project.
-+ Becky Smith: Becky has made significant contributions to the Flapjack project.
++ **Becky Smith**: Becky has made significant contributions to the Flapjack project.
-+ Nahuel Soldevilla: Nahuel has made significant contributions to the BMS project.
++ **Nahuel Soldevilla**: Nahuel has made significant contributions to the BMS project.
-+ Clarysabel Tovar: Clarysabel has made significant contributions to the BMS project.
++ **Clarysabel Tovar**: Clarysabel has made significant contributions to the BMS project.
-+ Grzegorz Uszynski: Grzegorz wrote the section on the DArT Sample Submission project, and has made significant contributions to the BrAPI compatibility of the DArT Sample Submission project.
++ **Grzegorz Uszynski**: Grzegorz wrote the section on the DArT Sample Submission project, and has made significant contributions to the BrAPI compatibility of the DArT Sample Submission project.
-+ Vivian Bass Vega: Vivian has made significant contributions to the Zendro project.
++ **Vivian Bass Vega**: Vivian has made significant contributions to the Zendro project.
-+ Stephan Weise: Stephan has made significant contributions to the AGENT Portal project.
++ **Stephan Weise**: Stephan has made significant contributions to the AGENT Portal project.
-+ Shawn Yarnes: Shawn wrote the section on the DeltaBreed project, and has made significant contributions to the BrAPI compatibility of the DeltaBreed project.
++ **Shawn Yarnes**: Shawn wrote the section on the DeltaBreed project, and has made significant contributions to the BrAPI compatibility of the DeltaBreed project.

 ## References {.page_break_before}